Huw Jenkins: Education

-Professional life
+Career

 Based at BTG Pactual's London office since late 2009, Jenkins is responsible for the international businesses.
 In 2010 BTG Pactual raised $1.8bn from a group of prestigious investors including Government of Singapore Investment Corporation (GIC), China Investment Corporation (CIC), Ontario Teachers' Pension Plan (OTPP), Abu Dhabi Investment Council (ADIC), J.C.
 Flowers & Co, RIT Capital Partners and Lord Rothschild’s family interests, the Santo Domingo Group, EXOR, the investment company controlled by the Agnelli family, and Inversiones Bahia, the holding company of the Motta family.

 Prior to joining BTG Pactual, Jenkins worked at UBS Investment Bank (1996-2008).
 Jenkins joined the firm in 1996 as head of Asian Equities.
 In 1997 he was appointed co-head of Asia Pacific Equities and in 1998 head of Asia Pacific Equities.
 In 1999 he became co-head of US Equities and in 2000 he was appointed head of Equities for the Americas and later UBS's global head of Equities.
 Jenkins was appointed CEO of UBS Investment Bank in July 2005 and chairman and CEO of UBS Investment Bank in January 2006, holding these posts until September 2007.

 During Jenkins time as CEO, he expanded the fixed income risk of UBS.
 After UBS began to suffer losses in the subprime mortgage crisis Jenkins stepped down to an advisory role in October 2007.
 Other companies where Jenkins has been employed include: Barclays de Zoete Wedd (1987-1996), Hill Samuel (1986-1987) and HSBC (1981-1984).

-After leaving UBS Investment Bank in 2008, Huw Jenkins purchased a farm in Tuscany and spent his time "farming olives, producing an annual 5,000 litres of olive oil, even selling it alongside his wife from a stall on King’s Road in London’s Chelsea district".
+After leaving UBS Investment Bank in 2008, Jenkins purchased a farm in Tuscany and spent his time "farming olives, producing an annual 5,000 litres of olive oil, even selling it alongside his wife from a stall on King’s Road in London’s Chelsea district".

-In 2013 Jenkins and other UBS executives gave evidence on Libor rigging to the UK Parliamentary Commission on Banking Standards.